EasyOfficePhone/connectwise-sdk/README.md

 contact = Connectwise::Contact.new(conn, first_name: 'Malcom', last_name: 'Reynolds', email: 'captain@serenity.com')
 contact.save  # => creates a new contact and updates itself with the fields set by connectwise contact.id    # => 432

+# Retrieve a list of members
+member = Connectwise::Member.where(conn, email_address: 'captain@serenity.com')
 ```

 ### Using the low level connection object directly